 Operation Recommendation Routine checks Objective: To define procedural practices that will enhance environmental and worker safety.
 Worker safety Follow all precautions listed in Table 1.
 Work solutions Regularly check and record quantities of treatment solution in storage.
 Test and record solution strengths at regular intervals.
 Ensure that solutions do not become excessively contaminated.
 All process Visually check the complete system for leaks: take immediate action to stop leaks. components Check sludge levels in retorts: clean out as appropriate, in accordance with facility policy, • observe personnel safety precautions (see Table 1).
 Tank vents Test tank vents to assure the absence of blockage (suggest once/month).
 Charges Secure loads to avoid uncontrolled floating and jamming. • Stack loads to allow good drainage of preservative from all wood surfaces after treatment.
 Treating cylinder Check door seals for damage and wear: replace door seals at regular intervals or as 0 , required if damaged or worn.
 Check cylinder doors for proper seal after loading charges: ensure that all bolts on doors are securely fastened or that the hydraulic collar has moved to its regular endpoint.
 Recycle Check filters: clean or replace if necessary. systems • Trams Clean soil and debris from trams to prevent contamination of the preservative.
 Use tram design that will facilitate ready drippage during "drain" stage.
 Thoroughly clean trams before alternative preservative treatments are used.
 Checks during Objective: To monitor the treatment system to quickly identify potential/actual problems. treating System integrity Closely monitor process systems for leaks during initial stages of treatment.
 Check for leaks or abnormal conditions throughout pressurized system at least once per shift or once per charge (whichever is more frequent).
 Compare recording instrument readings with indicating gauges and thermometers.
 Note malfunctions of recording devices, thermometers, gauges (including level floats) and arrange for prompt repairs.
 Carefully observe pressures during treatment to make certain that maximum limits are not exceeded (maintain records of treatment cycles, tank gauge readings and chemical consumption).
 Define (in writing) operator actions for abnormal situations of concern (e.g. response to equipment breakdown).
 Post-treating Objective: To prevent worker contact with treatment solution and with freshly discharged loads. checks Retort opening Ensure that retorts cannot be opened when liquid and/or pressure remains.
 Avoid breathing preservative mists.
 If airborne concentrations are unknown or are at or above TLVs, wear an approved respirator.
 Wear goggles during retort door openings.
 Charge removal Wear impermeable gauntlets during handling of freshly treated charges.
 Pull charges only when the superficial excess preservative has sufficiently drained and the charges are essentially drip-free.
 Load jams Follow standard regulatory safety procedures for tank entry.
 Do not enter retorts until purged with fresh air (and cooled): if retort TLV levels exceed regulatory values or the concentration is unknown, then the attendant entering the cylinder must wear a self-contained full-face respirator mask, impermeable coveralls, boots and gauntlets, if TLV levels are below regulatory limits; wear NIOSH-approved respirator, impermeable coveralls, boots and gauntlets.
 Assure presence of and constant communication with a standby attendant.
-On a supplication of the board and a standard and a standard attendant.
-On a supplication of the board and a standard attendant.
-On a supplication of the board and a standard attendant.
+Shower immediately offer topk paths.
 Shower immediately after tank entry.